-In November 2017, on the heels of the skyrocketing prices, recalls and increased reports of EpiPen complications, FDA Commissioner Scott Gottlieb announced the agency would streamline an approval processes that could put generic competitors on the market more quickly.
+In November 2017, on the heels of the skyrocketing prices, recalls and increased reports of EpiPen complications, FDA Commissioner Scott Gottlieb announced the agency would streamline an approval process that could put generic competitors on the market more quickly.

 The guidance did not mention EpiPen specifically and could possibly be applied to certain other medical products.

 “This will make it easier for generic firms to plan how they can copy complex drugs,” Gottlieb said.